Derek has always been quite good at ignoring problems. Just not this one.

 Derek isn't aware of what Stiles dreams of at night, isn't aware of the monsters not under his bed but outside his window, lurking in the shadows or inside his pale, fragile-boned body.

 He doesn't realize Stiles is just as broken.
-When his mother's heart ceased to beat, the world came in and he had become devastatingly aware of the happiness he'd never get have again.
+When his mother's heart ceased to beat, the world came in and he had become devastatingly aware of the happiness he'd never get to have again.

 But with Derek, it's as close as he can possibly get to it.

-He hears Stiles' jeep drive in, followed by angry footsteps going in circles.
+He hears Stiles' jeep drive in before he sees him, followed by angry footsteps going in circles.
 The door to his loft slams open after five whole minutes.

 "Stiles."
 Derek is quick to respond, placing his reading glasses on the coffee table next to him gently.

 "And how does it work?"
 Derek asks, arching his eyebrow innocently.

 "You tell me, Derek.
 You're the one running away from your problems.
 I'm sure you've got some great ideas up your sleeves."
 Stiles bites back.

 "I'm protecting you—"

 "Oh my god, shut up!
-Stop treating me like some deranged toddler!
-I mean, I may act like one sometimes, but that's not the point!
+Stop treating me like I'm some toddler!
 I can protect myself."

 Derek stands up, begins to busy himself with other activities in hopes that it will shoo Stiles away.